 Airbag suspensions contain a height sensor that signals the ECM of the vehicle's actual curb/ride height.
 The sensor typically has a linkage arm attached to a control arm or axle housing.
 As the body moves up and down, the sensor informs the control module of this movement.
 The module will inflate or deflate the springs to maintain the desired ride height.

 Older air spring suspension systems are less complex than modern systems.
 Today's air suspension systems have an electronic control module that receives information about operating conditions, such as vehicle speed, from the CAN bus for efficient and precise control of the compressor, the solenoid valve block, and the vent valves.

-Modern systems lower the vehicle as speed increases.
-The ECM monitors the shared speed sensor signal over the bus and lowers and raises the vehicle as speed changes.
+Modern systems lower the vehicle to improve aerodynamics as speed increases.
+The ECM monitors the shared speed sensor signal over the network and lowers and raises the vehicle ride height as speed changes.